ibm-cloud-docs/app-configuration/faq.md

 Net API Calls:  0 (all included)  = $0</br></br>
 TOTAL COST:   $500 + $0 + $0 = $500 per month</br>

 You could use the same instance of {{site.data.keyword.appconfig_short}} for both scenarios above for a total cost of just over $1600 per month.
-{:note: .note}
+{:note .note}

 ## What are the capabilities, quotas, and limits for various aspects of the {{site.data.keyword.appconfig_short}} plans?
 {: #faq-ac-capabilities}